Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Methods: Regularization with Theoretical Guarantees

 \subsection{Information-Theoretic Quantification of Separation Violation}

 Having characterized the frontier on the information plane, we now justify why conditional mutual information (CMI) is the correct quantification for separation violation ($v$).

-To start, we show that zero CMI characterizes the separation definition: \begin{proposition}[CMI characterizes separation] \end{proposition} See a proof in Appendix~\ref{a:CMI_characterization}.
-Beyond simple characterization, CMI provides a strong statistical guarantee: it controls the conditional dependence for \emph{all} bounded test functions (e.g., auditors or queries). the normalized covariance for bounded maps $h:\mathcal U\!\to\!\mathbb R^d$ and $g:\mathcal Z\!\to\!\mathbb R^d$:
+To start, we formalize the well-known result that zero CMI characterizes the separation definition: \begin{proposition}[CMI characterizes separation] \end{proposition} See a proof in Appendix~\ref{a:CMI_characterization}.
+Beyond the above characterization, we now show that CMI further provides a strong statistical guarantee: it controls the conditional dependence for \emph{all} bounded test functions (e.g., auditors or queries).
+To that end, we define the normalized covariance for bounded measurable maps $h:\mathcal U\to\mathbb R^d$ and $g:\mathcal Z\to\mathbb R^d$:

+Now, we first show that the worst-case downstream ($L^{\infty}$-)normalized covariance is upper bounded by the mutual information.